 If you’re in your 40s and are like most people, you have managed to put some money away for your retirement.
 You’re hitting your peak earning years, and you should be well on your way to achieving long-term savings goals.

 Except that life can get in the way.
-Talk to planners and they’ll tell you that while the typical 40-year-old is keenly aware of the need to save, too few have taken the necessary steps to adequately prepare for retirement.
+Talk to financial planners and they’ll tell you that while the typical 40-year-old is keenly aware of the need to save, too few have taken the necessary steps to adequately prepare for retirement.

 Many 40-somethings still don’t have a well-defined retirement strategy.
 Others save, but not enough.
 And it can be a time of managing big-ticket non-retirement expenses, such as college tuition, which can make it difficult to grow a considerable nest egg.